timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/functions.md

 ## Providing the Tools

-The next step is to provide the `tools` when using hashbrown's React hooks-based APIs.
+The next step is to provide the `tools` when using Hashbrown's React hooks-based APIs.

 <www-code-example header="ChatComponent.tsx" run="/examples/react/function-calling">